pingcap/tidb/docs/design/2022-06-06-Adding-Index-Acceleration.md

 In addition to performance enhancement, the new solution could further lower the impact that DDL caused on DML.
 This point will be outstanding in the future implementation plan.

 ## Uniqueness check
-For unique index / primary key, we should be able to detect if duplicate key is generated and reports error if so.
+For a unique index / primary key, we should be able to detect if a duplicate key is generated and reports an error if so.
 In order to archive that, we could reuse the `DuplicateDetect` interface provided by the Lightning engine:

 ```golang
 service ImportSST {